virtualam/GitMultipleIdentities/ReadMe.md

 ### 4. Create/modify the git config file

-If the .config folder doesn’t exist in the C:\Users\[user]\.ssh\ folder, create one using touch config command.Open the file and paste the following:
+If the config file doesn’t exist in the C:\Users\[user]\.ssh\ folder, create one using touch config command.Open the file and paste the following:

 ```
 #Personal GitHub